younesmaeili/uverif/Notes.md

 6. The `util_verilogbackend.h` should be modified.
 Since older Yosys versions used direct `data.bits` member access, while newer versions require using `data.size()` and `data[i]` methods instead.
 So we should replace all `data.bits.size()` with `data.size()` and all `data.bits[i]` with `data[i]`.

 7. Directly accessing `initval.bits` is no longer allowed in newer yosys versions becasuse `bits` are private now.
 So for a fix we can store bits in a `std::vector<RTLIL::State>` first, then construct `RTLIL::Const` from it.
 I have modified the `util_verilogbackend.h` to have all of these updates.

+8. `FfData` struct has been changed in newer yosys versions.
+We should look into `/home/younes/tabby/share/yosys/include/kernel/ff.h` and find eqivalences of `has_d`, `has_en`, `pol_en`, `sig_en` and possibly more.
+The `util_verilogbackend.h` file should be modified based on this renaming that occured in new yosys versions.